feathersjs-ecosystem/feathers-debugger/README.md

 Note: this will be npm package.
 For now you can install it manually.

+Extension is pending Google review (on Google Store), until then you can download it from [releases](https://github.com/radenkovic/feathers-debugger/releases).

 Create hook that will write file `feathers-debugger` to public folder.